-I just got back from the 99U Conference, which was filled with amazing speakers, but my absolute favorites were the ones who stood out as the scrappiest of the lot.
-The ones who stood on stage and you wondered briefly if they’d ever presented before as they stood up there so raw and authentic.
+I just got back from the 99U Conference, which was filled with amazing speakers.
+My absolute favorites were the ones who were so raw, authentic and scrappy, you momentarily wondered if they’d ever presented before.

-At the end of the second day, after hearing from a number of well-known authors and founders, this big, biker looking dude walks out on stage in jeans and a t-shirt, tattoos down his arms, on his neck – starts screaming “HEY!” … “HEY!#@$!” and then laughing with this total little kid’s smile and screaming some more.
+At the end of the second day — after hearing from a number of well-known authors and founders — this big, biker looking dude walks out on stage in jeans and a t-shirt.
+Tattoos all down his arms and his neck.
+And he just starts screaming “HEY!” … “HEY!#@$!” and then laughing with the smile of a little kid misbehaving before screaming some more.

 This dude is Joshua Davis, a digital designer who’s had unbelievable success, including having his art featured in the Smithsonian.

 But he doesn’t want to talk about that.